ISSArt-LLC/ISSArt-LLC.github.io/posts/2023-04-07-how-to-start-ui-automated-tests-with-playwright.md

 MANTISBT_DEVELOPER_PASS='123456′
 ```

-They are the values used in the test. Сhange MANTISBT_URL, MANTISBT_ADMIN_PASS, MANTISBT_DEVELOPER_PASS variables, if you use different ones for your MantisBT installation and refactored test code file.
+They are the values used in the test. Сhange `MANTISBT_URL`, `MANTISBT_ADMIN_PASS`, `MANTISBT_DEVELOPER_PASS` variables, if you use different ones for your MantisBT installation and refactored test code file.

-Our goal is to refactor the previous **"test-add-new-developer.spec.ts"** file so that we would be able to run the test multiple times with environment variables from the **.env **file.
+Our goal is to refactor the previous **"test-add-new-developer.spec.ts"** file so that we would be able to run the test multiple times with environment variables from the **.env** file.
 In the demo for this article, we don't plan to use complex object-oriented programming (OOP) structure in the refactoring, but in most cases using OOP architecture is highly recommended for automation with Playwright.
 It often happens in real testing projects.
 Let's describe the main sections of code in the new file **"test-add-new-developer-refactored.spec.ts"**.

 1. Import of external modules for Playwright tests